yogeshagr/golang/gopl/gopl.md

 - A channel is a reference to the data structure created by make.
-When we copy a channel or pass one as an argument to a function, we are copying a reference, so caller and calle refer to the same data structure.
+When we copy a channel or pass one as an argument to a function, we are copying a reference, so caller and callee refer to the same data structure.
 As with other reference types, the zero value of a channel is nil.

 - Two channel of the same type may be compared using ==.
 The comparison is true